-- [1] Wet Elektronische Handtekeningen (Electronic Signatures Act) Act dated 8 May 2003 amending Book 3 and Book 6 of the Civil Code, the Telecommunications Act and the Law on Economic Crime concerning electronic signatures for implementation of Directive no. 1999/93/EC of the European Parliament and the Council of the European Union dated 13 December 1999 regarding a common framework for electronic signatures (PbEG L 13). - Besluit Elektronische Handtekeningen (Electronic Signatures Decree) Decree dated 8 May 2003, establishing the requirements for providing services for electronic signatures. - [3] Regeling Elektronische Handtekeningen (Electronic Signatures Regulation), 6 May 2003 no. WJZ/03/02263 Regulation of the Secretary of State for Economic Affairs establishing further rules with regard to electronic signatures. - [4] Beleidsregel aanwijzing certificatieaties elektronische handtekeningen (Policy rule instruction for certification organizations for electronic signatures), 6 May 2003 no. WJZ/03/02264 Policy rule of the Secretary of State for Economic Affairs with regard to the instruction of organizations that test certification service providers against compliance with the requirements laid down in or pursuant to the Telecommunications Act, under article 18.16 of the Telecommunications Act. - [5] ETSI TS 101 456 v1.4.3 (2007-05), "Policy requirements for certification authorities issuing qualified certificates", ESI.
-This Technical Specification contains the requirements for CSPs that issue qualified certificates for electronic signatures to the public.
-Within the PKI for the government, this standard is laid down for all of its CSPs, irrespective of the type of certificate that is to be issued. - [6] ETSI TS 102 042 V2.3.1 (2012-11), "Policy requirements for certification authorities issuing public key certificates", ESI.
+- [1] Wet Elektronische Handtekeningen (Electronic Signatures Act) Act dated 8 May 2003 amending Book 3 and Book 6 of the Civil Code, the Telecommunications Act and the Law on Economic Crime concerning electronic signatures for implementation of Directive no. 1999/93/EC of the European Parliament and the Council of the European Union dated 13 December 1999 regarding a common framework for electronic signatures (PbEG L 13). - [2] Besluit Elektronische Handtekeningen (Electronic Signatures Decree) Decree dated 8 May 2003, establishing the requirements for providing services for electronic signatures. - [3] Regeling Elektronische Handtekeningen (Electronic Signatures Regulation), 6 May 2003 no. WJZ/03/02263 Regulation of the Secretary of State for Economic Affairs establishing further rules with regard to electronic signatures. - [4] Beleidsregel aanwijzing certificatieaties elektronische handtekeningen (Policy rule instruction for certification organizations for electronic signatures), 6 May 2003 no. WJZ/03/02264

+Policy rule of the Secretary of State for Economic Affairs with regard to the instruction of organizations that test certification service providers against compliance with the requirements laid down in or pursuant to the Telecommunications Act, under article 18.16 of the Telecommunications Act. - [5] ETSI EN 319 411-2 v.1.1.1 (2013-01), "Electronic Signatures and Infrastructures (ESI); Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Policy requirements for certification authorities issuing qualified certificates This European Norm contains the requirements for CSPs that issue qualified certificates for electronic signatures to the public.
+Within the PKI for the government, this standard is laid down for all of its CSPs for the issuance of personal certificates. - [6] ETSI TS 102 042 V2.3.1 (2012-11), "Policy requirements for certification authorities issuing public key certificates", ESI.
 This Technical Specification contains the requirements for CSPs that issue public key certificates to the public.
-Within the PKI for the government, this standard is specifically laid down for CSPs that issue Services and/or Autonomous Devices and/or Extended Validation SSL certificates. - [7] TTP.NL Scheme for management system certification of Service Providers issuing Qualified Certificates for Electronic Signatures, Public Key Certificates, and/or Time-stamp tokens, version 8.1_final The aim of this scheme is to provide criteria and procedures for certification investigations being performed by independent institutions and certifying Certification Authorities (CAs) that issue qualified certificates.
+Within the PKI for the government, this standard is specifically laid down for CSPs that issue non-personal certificates. - [7] TTP.NL Scheme for management system certification of Service Providers issuing Qualified Certificates for Electronic Signatures, Public Key Certificates, and/or Time-stamp tokens, version 8.1\final The aim of this scheme is to provide criteria and procedures for certification investigations being performed by independent institutions and certifying Certification Authorities (CAs) that issue qualified certificates.